kusumi/fileobj/script/README.notes.md

 ## Notes for BSDs

++ Entering block visual mode may require *CTRL-v CTRL-v* instead of *CTRL-v*.

-+ NetBSD requires py-curses package other than the python package itself.
++ NetBSD may require py-curses package other than the python package itself (seems no longer necessary in recent NetBSD versions).

         $ uname
         NetBSD